 Outside Shakespeare’s Rose Theatre will be Shakespeare’s Village, with ‘wagon’ entertainment, jesters and minstrels, the best Yorkshire food and drinks and an Elizabethan garden.
 Access to Shakespeare’s Village is free of charge.

 During Elizabethan times, actors would often travel the country performing plays on farm wagons.
 We will be recreating this entertainment with a daily schedule of sensational speeches, punchy plays, soulful sonnets and medieval music as well as silent black and white Shakespeare movies from the early 1900s.
 And no Shakespearean village would be complete without a jester or fool, making merry with japes and juggling!

 Shakespeare’s Rose Theatre has joined forces with Brian Turner, the Yorkshire-born celebrity chef (Ready Steady Cook, Saturday Kitchen, A Taste of Britain) to source some of the finest local fare to feast on, as well as ice creams, soft drinks and a fully-licensed bar, housed in oak-framed and reed-thatched buildings.

-With a leading Yorkshire garden designer we will be creating an Elizabethan garden with ornate box-edged beds of vegetables, cottage flowers and herbs.
+With leading Yorkshire garden designer Sally Tierney, winner of a SilverGilt medal at the Royal Horticultural Society’s renowned Chelsea Flower Show, we will be creating an Elizabethan garden with ornate box-edged beds of cottage flowers, roses and herbs.

 Immerse yourself in the history that surrounds Shakespeare’s Village with display boards illustrating the 13th century York landmark of Clifford’s Tower, the Female Prison, Castle Museum, the ancient Eye of York and even ‘The Drop’ where criminals were hanged!